 '''

 files

 files:cleanup

+Cleanup filecache

 files:repair-tree

+Try and repair malformed filesystem tree structures

 files:scan

+Rescan filesystem

 files:scan-app-data

+Rescan the AppData folder

 files:transfer-ownership

 All files' and folders' ownerships are moved to another

 user.
 Outgoing shares are moved as well.

 Incoming shares are not moved by default because the

 sharing user holds the ownership of the respective files.

 There is however an option to enable moving incoming

-'''